Call for Presenters:

 The terms “misinformation” and “disinformation” are now commonplace.
 Used especially in the context of political discourse, these words are also frequently associated with the pronouncements of large corporations.
 Although we lack a clear distinction between these terms, both “misinformation” and “disinformation” refer to the communication of inaccurate (or, in the case of “disinformation,” patently false) information for the purpose of influencing opinion or obscuring truth.
 Our students and graduates may also, as employees, have encountered the problem of disentangling the veracity of workplace communications from the ambiguous, the partially truthful, or the false.

-The theme of the 2020 ABC Annual International Conference in San Diego, California, is “Strengthening B-comm in an Era where Perception is Reality.”
+The theme of the virtual 2020 ABC Annual International Conference, is “Strengthening B-comm in an Era where Perception is Reality.”
 The Business Practices Committee will sponsor a panel hosted at this Conference; its focus will be “Perception v.
 Reality: Misinformation and Disinformation in Corporate and Workplace Communication.”
 The panel will include four presentations that offer original research concerning the ways in which misinformation and disinformation influence the content of corporate and workplace communications and their rhetorical exigences, the methods by which messages are communicated, and the intended (or unintended) consequences of these communications.
 Case studies, historical analyses, ethnographic treatments, rhetorical and discourse analyses, quantitative studies, or other appropriate research methodologies are welcomed.

 Individuals or research teams interested in presenting their research are invited to submit a proposal abstract (approximately 500 words) as indicated below.
 It is not necessary to prepare a full manuscript in order to be considered for the panel.
 Panelists will be selected based upon review by members of the Business Practices Committee.